 Administration: Authorities did not always conduct credible investigations into allegations of mistreatment.
 Ombudsmen were available to respond to complaints, but prisoners did not know how to access them or file reports.
-Unlike in previous years, authorities permitted prisoners and detainees to submit complaints to judicial authorities without censorship and to request investigation of credible allegations of inhuman conditions, but there was no evidence that officials conducted any follow-up investigations.
+Authorities permitted prisoners and detainees to submit complaints to judicial authorities without censorship and to request investigation of credible allegations of inhuman conditions, but there was no evidence that officials conducted any follow-up investigations.

 Independent Monitoring: The government permitted prison visits by local human rights groups, all of which operated independently, and by international observers.
 The National Observer of Detention Facilities had full and unfettered access to all civilian prison and detention facilities, but not to military and intelligence facilities.
 The national observer lacked funds to monitor prisons throughout the country.
-It previously published an annual report, but the 2015 and 2016 reports had not been published by year's end.
+It previously published an annual report, but reports for 2015-17 had not been published by year's end.